maehw/wokwi-lookup-table-generator/README.md

 - implement interactive mode
 - perform sanity checks to see if all parts are connected, some may be unused due to bugs (probably rounding)

-Some TODOs or ideas are already visible in the [issues tab](https://github.com/maehw/wokwi-lookup-table-generator/issues).
-Especially have a look at the issues labeled `good first issue` and `help wanted`.